edgeimpulse/expert-projects/dairy-manufacturing-with-ai.md

 - Milk Temperature
 - Yogurt Culture (Starter) Amount (Weight)

 In this regard, most companies employ food (chemical) additives while mass-producing yogurt to maintain its freshness, taste, texture, and appearance.
-Depending on the production method, yogurt additives can include diluents, water, artificial flavorings, rehashed starch, sugar, and gelatine.
+Depending on the production method, yogurt additives can include dilutents, water, artificial flavorings, rehashed starch, sugar, and gelatine.

 In recent years, due to the surge in food awareness and apposite health regulations, companies were coerced into changing their yogurt production methods or labeling them conspicuously on the packaging.
 Since people started to have a penchant for consuming more healthy and organic (natural) yogurt, it became a necessity to prepare prerequisites precisely for yogurt production without any additives.
 However, unfortunately, organic (natural) yogurt production besets some local dairies since following strict requirements can be expensive and demanding for small businesses trying to gain a foothold in the dairy industry.